 Understanding Climate Change

-The climate of our planet is influenced by several natural factors, such as major volcanic eruptions, ocean currents and variations in solar energy.
-However, human activities such as the use of fossil fuels, agriculture and industrial activities, etc, are causing an increase in the concentration of greenhouse gases in the atmosphere.
 Ever since the industrial revolution, this cause of climate warming has been 50 times more powerful than natural phenomena, acting with record speed compared to the last 2000 years.
-Thus, despite the presence of natural factors that influence the climate, there would probably be no global warming currently if it were not for human activities, as demonstrated by the figure opposite, from the Intergovernmental Panel on Climate Change (Figure 1).
+Thus, despite the presence of natural factors that influence the climate, there would probably be no global warming currently if it were not for human activities, as demonstrated by the figure below, from the Intergovernmental Panel on Climate Change.

 What is climate change?